quarree100/qScope_doc/source/setup.rst

 Cameras
 =======

-* TODO: we use realsense cameras, but any webcam with a good resolution can be used; just take care, that the necessary ROI can be observed, which should be achieved using the mirrors
+For our setup, we use `Intel realsense <https://www.intelrealsense.com>`_ cameras, but any webcam with a good resolution can be used; just take care, that the necessary ROI can be observed, which should be easily achievable pointing the cameras at the mirrors at the bottom of the tables (instead of pointing the cameras directly at the table top).

-* TODO: `realsense-viewer`
+For debugging realsense cameras, the `realsense-viewer` is a tool that comes with librealsense and can be run from a terminal.
+Make sure that the USB 3 connection is well established - otherwise a FullHD stream cannot be achieved!

-* TODO: USB 3.0 !!
+You'll first need to install librealsense as described on `their GitHub Repository <https://github.com/IntelRealSense/librealsense#download-and-install>`.
+Additionally for cspy to be able to use those cameras, you must install pyrealsense - a realsense python wrapper.
+(See its documentation here: `https://pyrealsense.readthedocs.io/en/master <https://pyrealsense.readthedocs.io/en/master>`_)

 Software Overview